FedeRog1977/brittonsbash-content/Transcript.md

 ## Problem

 * Users can become bored and frustrated through repetative and tedious navigation
-* Users aim to be able to interface with closed eyes, in an ideal world
+* Modern-day users especially aim to be able to interface with closed eyes, in an ideal world

 ## Enhancements